 Equivalently,

-By making appropriate choices for the $t_i$'s, one sees that \eqref{aux_eq_3} holds if and only if each one of the expressions inside the parenthesis is $0$.
-It follows that $R(f)$ is e-definable as a set in $(Z(\Sym(f));\Lal)$.
-Consequently, $R(f)$ is e-interpretable as a $\L$-algebra in $(Z(\Sym(f));\Lal)$, since all the operations of $(R(f);\Lal)$ are already present in the signature of the latter.
+By making appropriate choices for the $q_i$'s, one sees that \eqref{aux_eq_3} holds if and only if each one of the expressions inside the parenthesis is $0$.
+It follows that $R(f)$ is e-definable as a set in $F_1$.
+Consequently, $R(f)$ is e-interpretable as a $\L$-algebra in $F_1$, since all the operations of $(R(f);\Lal)$ are already present in the signature of the latter.
 It follows that $R(f)$ is e-interpretable as a $\L$-algebra in $(N,M;f,\La)$.